AbdulellahAlamer/assignment-3/docs/technical-documentation.md

 - Navigation links use in-page anchors for smooth scrolling between sections.
 - Each major section is wrapped in a semantic `<section>` with contextual headings for accessibility.
-- The contact form uses native HTML validation (`required`, `type="email"`) and provides a live region for submission feedback.
+- The contact form uses native HTML validation (`required`, `type="email"`) and augmented client-side rules (name/email/subject/message length + consent checkbox) with a live region for feedback.
+- A GitHub Projects section renders recent public repositories dynamically from the GitHub API.
+- A “Time on Page” block shows a session timer; the greeting banner personalizes with stored visitor name and visit count via `localStorage`.

 ## Styling Approach